 That’s fine.
-You won’t understand it but someone with the necessary skill sets will and that’s what matter.
+You won’t understand it but someone with the necessary skill sets will and that’s what matters.

-Think of this way.
+Think of it this way.
 Perhaps you won’t understand a complicated legal document.
-But if you have the freedom to look at the document and keep a copy of it, you can consult someone who can check the document for legal pitfalls.
+But if you have the freedom to look at the document and keep a copy of it, you can consult someone who can check it for legal pitfalls.

 In other words, open source software has transparency.